Esdegil/final_year/README.md

 ### King vs king problem
 happens when the only figures on the board are 2 kings.
 Because of how `check_all_enemy_moves_for_pos()` function works.
 ### King not being able to move out of the check
+Note: looks like I've fixed it, but it's poorly tested.
+Might be really buggy